gedeck/mistat/README.md

-# mistat
+# Modern Industrial Statistics: with applications in Python

-Modern Industrial Statistics: with applications in Python, 3rd edition
+Collection of utility functions